Tech-Titans-Coalition/AI-Alerting-System/NOTE_TO_USER.md

 }
 ```

-### Citation for documentation when effectively implementing GridSearchCV for use with RandomForestClassifier
+### Citation for documentation concerning effectively implementing GridSearchCV for use with RandomForestClassifier

 https://www.kaggle.com/code/sociopath00/random-forest-using-gridsearchcv